I have a confession to make: for the past six months, I have been living a double-life.

 Eigensinn is much, much more than a restaurant, though.
 The brain-child of Chef Michael Stadtlander — one of the most celebrated and respected Chef’s in Canada — Eigensinn is a 100 acre canvas where Stadtlander merges art, nature and food into one.
 He raises the best free-range pork, chicken and duck you will ever taste alongside 20 foot sculptures of trees made from wine bottles and bake houses made from broken dinner plates.
 The herb and vegetable gardens burst from the ground surrounded by fences made from fallen trees and salvaged scrap metal.
 All along the property — in forests, clearings and in a myriad of hand-built structures — are dining room tables, chairs and fire pits built from the earth on which they stand.
 They are used in each of the exclusive (and expensive) outdoor dining events that dot the seasonal calendar at Eigensinn.

 The food at Eigensinn can best be described as German-inspired, French-executed, Canadian-grown farm-to-table.
 Chef Michael cooks almost exclusively with organic and locally grown ingredients, many of which are harvested on the farm.
-Stand-out dishes from my time in the kitchen included pan-friend yellow perch with a maple and sea buckthorn reduction; black currant and chartreuse sorbet; pigs-head sausage; asparagus and herb soup with pike dumplings and wood sorrel; maple peach strudel; milkweed flower beignets; stinging nettle ravioli.
+Stand-out dishes from my time in the kitchen included pan-fried yellow perch with a maple and sea buckthorn reduction; black currant and chartreuse sorbet; pigs-head sausage; asparagus and herb soup with pike dumplings and wood sorrel; maple peach strudel; milkweed flower beignets; stinging nettle ravioli.

 As you read this and wipe the drool from your mouth, you’re probably wondering how I landed an apprenticeship with one of the world’s best chefs?
 The same way I’m telling you about it: I wrote him a letter.